EQUIVALENCE PRINCIPLE: SYMMETRY CONSERVATION

 The suppression (vanishing) of weak force beta decay occurs in compound atomic nuclei and on an astronomical scale in the phenomenon of the neutron star.
 These grossly differing mass scales are the consequence of the binding action of the short-range nuclear strong force (meson/gluon exchange), as contrasted with the binding action of the long-range spacetime gravitational force (massless graviton exchange).
 In both cases the beta decay of the neutron is suppressed because the negative energy of the binding force, whether nuclear or gravitational, has reduced the effective positive energy of the neutron below the threshold it requires to produce an electron and an electron antineutrino, and so achieve beta decay.

-the activity of the weak force (ignoring the obvious case of
+way to suppress the activity of the weak force (ignoring the

-primordial energy densities of the "Big Bang", when particles were
+clock to the primordial energy densities of the "Big Bang", when

-first being created and transformed by the weak force.
-These
+particles were first being created and transformed by the weak

-very massive IVBs (and Higgs bosons) of the weak force,
+reproduced by the very massive IVBs (and Higgs bosons) of the

 I therefore suggest that in the weak force the analog of the "Equivalence Principle" is expressed as the unified force symmetric energy states created by the mass of the IVBs (the electroweak unified force energy state in the case of the "W" IVB family), in which the individual "number" charges ("identity" charges) of the lepton species, and the individual "flavor" charges of the quark species, become indistinguishable (vanish), except at the "generic" level of "lepton" vs "quark".
 Because of this internal symmetry state within the lepton and quark "genera", transformations from one lepton "identity" charge to another, or from one quark "flavor" charge to another, are accomplished simply as a matter of course, without the mediation of an IVB.
 At the electroweak energy level, single leptons and mesons are produced, and baryons are transformed, via the "W" IVB, as the generic symmetry state spontaneously breaks/devolves to a particular quark or lepton species.

-force symmetric energy state (in which the strong and electroweak
+the GUT unified force symmetric energy state (in which the

 Matter and Information".)